livioribeiro/selva/docs/tutorial.md

     1. A function decorated with `@service` can used to create a service when you need to provide types you do not own

+    2. Inject the `Database` service in the `GreetingRepository`

-    2.  `@initializer` marks a method to be invoked after the service is constructed in order to run any initialization logic
+    3. A method called `initialize` will be invoked after the service is constructed in order to run any initialization logic

-    3.  `@finalizer` marks a method to be invoked before the service is destroyed in order to run any cleanup logic
+    4. A method called `finalize` will be invoked before the service is destroyed in order to run any cleanup logic

 === "application/controller.py"
     ```python
     from datetime import datetime
+    from selva.di import Inject
     from selva.web import controller, get
     from .repository import GreetingRepository
     from .service import Greeter